mnaciakkok/PlaSa/README.md

     - The Internet search will require use of an intelligent search engine or search AI, maybe together with an LLM, to do a proper search that covers the actual "meaning" (semantics, essence) of what we are searching for.
     - Internet search will require API keys.
     - Internet search will require well-planned and tested prompts or questions.
-4. Internet search and Knowledge Base search should cover both tool/technology recommendations and life-style recommendations
+4. Internet search and Knowledge Base search should cover both tool/technology recommendations and life-style recommendations.
+And the scoring scheme should probably be improved.
 5. Knowledge Base should be updated (with update date) after each Internet search.
 6. Knowledge Base is a convenience and a performance enhancement and will reduce the cost of the API-key based search.
 It may not be implemented initially but it should be implemented as soon as possible.